How to Graduate High School Early

 Counselors state that many high school students wait until they’ve begun their junior year before expressing their desire to graduate early, but this makes the goal much more difficult to achieve.
 It’s easier to prepare an early-graduation plan at schools that allow students to take more than the standard number of classes per day, but students can also get ahead by taking summer classes or by enrolling in online courses that supplement their regular high school schedule.

-One of the best ways for high school students to realize their goal of an early graduation is by taking advantage of online classes, such as those offered by The American Academy, to complete graduation requirements and improve their chances of being accepted by the college or university of their choice.
-The American Academy’s program features individual courses that allow students to earn high school credit in such subjects as English, math, and science, as well as career-focused and technical education courses.
+One of the best ways for high school students to realize their goal of early graduation is by taking advantage of online classes, such as those offered by The American Academy & Resources, to complete graduation requirements and improve their chances of being accepted by the college or university of their choice.
+The American Academy’s program features individual courses that allow students to earn high school credit in subjects such as English, math, and science, as well as career-focused and technical education courses.

-Learn more about how The American Academy’s individual courses serve as a key component of a high school student’s strategy for early graduation.
+You can finish high school early online!
+Learn More & Resources about how The American Academy’s individual courses serve as a key component of a high school student’s strategy for early graduation.